-In addition to his Maritime and Transport practice, Gavin assists clients with a variety of civil and commercial litigation matters, including conflicts referrals, commercial and contract disputes, employment litigation, and privacy and e-commerce issues.
-He also maintains a robust pro bono and public interest practice including research and litigation support for international human rights and crown liability cases, as well as acting as counsel or providing direct pro bono legal services to non-profit and charitable organizations.
-In particular he serves as a Director of Lawyers’ Rights Watch Canada, an ECOSOC registered charitable organization focusing on the persecution by States of human rights defenders, and is Chair of its sister organization Lawyer’s Rights Watch (Legal Research) Canada.
+Gavin’s pro bono and public interest practice includes research and litigation support for international human rights and crown liability cases, as well as acting as counsel or providing direct pro bono legal services to non-profit and charitable organizations.
+He serves as a Director of Lawyers’ Rights Watch Canada, an ECOSOC registered charitable organization focusing on the persecution by States of human rights defenders, and is Chair of its sister organization Lawyer’s Rights Watch (Legal Research) Canada.
 In addition to authoring research, letters, and white papers, Gavin made representations to the 27th, 30th, and 33rd sessions of the United Nations Human Rights Council in Geneva for LRWC.
 He also assisted in preparing the factum for and appeared before the OCA to argue LRWC’s submissions on intervention in the TWU vs LSUC case, and in preparing submissions for and arguing on behalf of a Toronto City Council candidate on Application before the Superior Court in the constitutional challenge to Bill-5.

-Gavin is qualified and licensed to practice law by the Law Society of Upper Canada.
+Gavin is qualified and licensed to practice law by the Law Society of Ontario.

-Prior to commencing his law career, Gavin studied at Queen’s University (Kingston, Canada) obtaining bachelors degrees in both Commerce (with First Class Honours) and Philosophy, winning more than a dozen honours and prizes over his four years.
+Prior to commencing his law career, Gavin studied at Queen’s University (Kingston, Canada) obtaining bachelors degrees both in Commerce and in Philosophy, graduating with First Class Honours and winning more than a dozen prizes over four years.

 Between his undergraduate and law school he worked as an Associate with the internationally renowned Boston Consulting Group, providing strategic advice to leading national and multinational clients.
 He continues to bring his business knowledge and experience to bear for the benefit of clients both by ensuring legal services are provided efficiently on a day-to-day basis and by treating key litigation levers as rational economic decision points for which optimal outcomes can be achieved.